25 Jul 2019

 As a business owner, consider the packing supplies you use an investment that keeps your items safe so they reach the customer without a scratch, scrape, or dent.

 Cheap materials don’t just look and feel cheap—they also won’t protect your products that well in transit.
-Sure, thinner, flimsy boxes don’t cost as much up front, but they will result in more customer returns and product replacements due to damaged goods.
+Sure, thinner, flimsy boxes don’t cost as much upfront, but they will result in more customer returns and product replacements due to damaged goods.

 You risk spending more money in the long-run and losing valuable customer loyalty.
+For businesses that ship a lot, customer loyalty is so important.

 When packing fragile items for shipping, plan to get something a little more heavy-duty.